 Instructions

-- While your green beans are cooking, peel your garlic and finely chop it.
+- While the green beans are cooking, peel the garlic and finely chop it.

-- Heat the oil in a large skillet.
-Add the garlic and let it cook for a minute or two.
-Then add your green beans, salt and pepper.
-Stir to combine.
+- Heat the oil in a 12-inch skillet on medium heat.
+Add the garlic and let it cook for a minute, stirring and being careful not to let it burn.
+Then add the green beans, salt and pepper.
+Stir to combine and raise the heat to medium-high.

-- Let your green beans sauté while you prepare your tomatoes.
-Use a slotted spoon to remove five peeled tomatoes from the can and add them to a small bowl.
+- Let the green beans cook uncovered in the pan while you prepare the tomatoes.
+Use a slotted spoon to remove five peeled tomatoes from a can and add them to a small bowl.
 (Save the rest for another use.)
 Break up the tomatoes with a spoon.
-Drain the extra liquid and discard most of the seeds.
+Drain the extra liquid in a fine mesh strainer and discard most of the seeds.

-- Push aside your green beans in the pan, making room in the center.
-Add your tomato pieces to the center of the pan.
-Let them cook down a bit before stirring them into your green beans.
+- Push aside the green beans in the pan, making room in the center.
+Add the tomato pieces to the middle of the pan.
+Let them cook down for five minutes, stirring as needed so they don't stick.

-- While the green beans are cooking, rinse your parsley, discard the stems, and cut it up with scissors (or chop it).
+- While the tomatoes are cooking, rinse the parsley, discard the stems, and cut it up with scissors (or chop it).

-- When the green beans are cooked to your liking, turn off the heat.
-Stir in your parsley.
+- When the green beans are done, turn off the heat.
+Stir in the parsley.

 - Serve the green beans at room temperature.
-If desired, you can serve it with grated Parmesan at the table.
+If desired, you can serve it with grated Parmesan.
 It's great with bread to dip in the oil from the pan.

-- Store leftovers in the refrigerator for up to five days.
+- Store leftovers in the refrigerator for up to four days.

 I’m going to finally try this recipe next week!
 So excited 🙂